-The PIO example design (PIO design) is included with the Gen3 Integrated Block for PCIe in Endpoint configuration generated by the CORE Generator[TM] tool, which allows users to bring up their system board with a known established working design to verify the link and functionality of the board.
+The PIO example design (PIO design) is included with the core in Endpoint configuration generated by the Vivado IP catalog, which allows users to bring up their system board with a known established working design to verify the link and functionality of the board.

-The PIO design Port Model is shared by the Gen3 Integrated Block for PCIe, Endpoint Block Plus for PCI Express, and Endpoint PIPE for PCI Express solutions.
+The PIO design Port Model is shared by the core, Endpoint Block Plus for PCI Express, and Endpoint PIPE for PCI Express solutions.
 This appendix represents all the solutions generically using the name Endpoint for PCI Express (or Endpoint for PCIe[®]).